-Since hemp flower is best grown at altitudes which do not exceed 800 feet above sea level, it would seem that while some areas in Minnesota are ideal for hemp growth, other areas may have a negative impact on the plant’s growth due to the higher elevation.
+Since hemp is best grown at altitudes which do not exceed 800 feet abover sea level, it would seem that while some areas in Minnesota are ideal for hemp growth, other areas may have a negative impact on the plant’s growth due to the higher elevation.

 The soil pH in Minnesota is around 6.0 to 6.5.
 To grow hemp in ideal condition, a soil pH of 6.0 to 7.5 is preferred.

-Under federal law, it is illegal to grow hemp flower anywhere in the United States without first obtaining a grower’s license from the appropriate regulatory body for the state in which the interested party intends to plant the crop.
+Under federal law, it is illegal to grow hemp anywhere in the United States without first obtaining a grower’s license from the appropriate regulatory body for the state in which the interested party intends to plant the crop.
 For information on the legal status of hemp in Minnesota, as well as a breakdown of the application process, click here.
-Read about hemp legality by state.